Module 14.7: RKE2 - Enterprise Hardened Kubernetes

 Section titled “Learning Outcomes”After completing this module, you will be able to:

-- Design air-gapped Kubernetes architectures using RKE2’s self-contained artifact bundles and private registry overrides.
+- Design air-gapped Kubernetes architectures utilizing RKE2’s self-contained artifact bundles and internal private registry overrides.

 Why This Module Matters